-Ransomware is a type of malware attack that encrypts a victim’s data until a payment is made to the attacker.
-If the ransom payment is not made, the malicious actor publishes the data on data leak sites (DLS) or blocks access to the files in perpetuity.
+Ransomware is a type of malware that encrypts a victim’s data until a payment is made to the attacker.
+If the payment is made, the victim receives a decryption key to restore access to their files.
+If the ransom payment is not made, the threat actor publishes the data on data leak sites (DLS) or blocks access to the files in perpetuity.

-Today, ransomware is usually distributed through highly targeted phishing emails, social engineering schemes, watering hole attacks or malvertising networks.
-In most cases, the victim ends up clicking a malicious link, introducing the ransomware variant on their device.
+- Step 1.
+Infection: Ransomware operators often using phishing emails and social engineering techniques to infect their victim’s computer.
+In most cases, the victim ends up clicking a malicious link in the email, introducing the ransomware variant on their device.

 Types of Ransomware